19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-(2A) Where more than one individual is entitled to claim the rebate referred to in subsection (1) or (2), the rebate shall be apportioned between them in such proportion as they may agree or, in the absence of any agreement, in such manner as appears to the Comptroller to be reasonable.

-[7/2007]
+(2A) Where an individual resident in Singapore has —

+(a) a first child of the family born to him on or after 1st January 2008 who is legitimate at the time of the birth;

+(b) an illegitimate first child of the family born to him on or after 1st January 2008 and the individual becomes lawfully married to the other natural parent of the child before the child reaches 6 years of age; or

+(c) a first child of the family adopted by him under any written law relating to the adoption of children on or after 1st January 2008 and before the child reaches 6 years of age,

+then there shall, in respect of that child, be allowed for the year of assessment immediately following the year of the birth in the case of paragraph (a), the year of marriage in the case of paragraph (b), or the year of the adoption in the case of paragraph (c), a rebate of $5,000 against the tax payable by that individual.

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

+(2B) Where an individual resident in Singapore has —

+(a) a fifth or subsequent child of the family born to him on or after 1st January 2008 who is legitimate at the time of the birth;

+(b) an illegitimate fifth or subsequent child of the family born to him on or after 1st January 2008 and the individual becomes lawfully married to the other natural parent of the child before the child reaches 6 years of age; or

+(c) a fifth or subsequent child of the family adopted by him under any written law relating to the adoption of children on or after 1st January 2008 and before the child reaches 6 years of age,

+then there shall, in respect of that child, be allowed for the year of assessment immediately following the year of the birth in the case of paragraph (a), the year of marriage in the case of paragraph (b), or the year of the adoption in the case of paragraph (c), a rebate of $20,000 against the tax payable by that individual.

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 (2C) Where more than one individual is entitled to claim the rebate referred to in subsection (1), (2), (2A) or (2B), the rebate shall be apportioned between them in such proportion as they may agree or, in the absence of any agreement, in such manner as appears to the Comptroller to be reasonable.

-(3) For the purposes of subsections (1), (2) and (2A) , where full effect cannot be given to the rebate in respect of any child by reason of an insufficiency of the tax payable by an individual for that year of assessment, the balance of the unabsorbed rebate shall be available for deduction against the tax payable by the individual for the year of assessment immediately following that year of assessment and any subsequent year of assessment.
+(3) For the purposes of subsections (1) to (2C), where full effect cannot be given to the rebate in respect of any child by reason of an insufficiency of the tax payable by an individual for that year of assessment, the balance of the unabsorbed rebate shall be available for deduction against the tax payable by the individual for the year of assessment immediately following that year of assessment and any subsequent year of assessment.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 [49/2004; 7/2007]

-(4) Where the second, third or fourth child in respect of whom a rebate is allowable to an individual under this section is adopted by another person, the rebate or balance, if any, of the unabsorbed rebate shall not be available for deduction against the tax payable by the individual for any year of assessment following the year in which the child is adopted.
+(4) Where the child in respect of whom a rebate is allowable to an individual under this section is adopted by another person, the rebate or balance, if any, of the unabsorbed rebate shall not be available for deduction against the tax payable by the individual for any year of assessment following the year in which the child is adopted.

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 [49/2004]